Featured

 Find Oğuz Büyükberber's discography here

-GO: As a well established artist and musician, what would be your advice to other disabled artists and musicians?
+GO: As a well-established artist and musician, what advice would you give to other disabled artists and musicians?

-OB: Trusting that you are worthy is a really big one.
-Because a lot of disabled people struggle a lot with self worth.
-I still struggle with that daily, and I try not to listen to that voice.
-Try not to take what that voice says as a fact, and keep going.
-And trying to find your people.
-In a way, current times make this easier than ever with internet.
-There are tons of support groups and networks about disabilities all over the world.
-So people can find the right people to connect to, create together and share ideas with.
-And asking for help to get out of the house.
-I think that is number one!
-You need to get out of the house.
+One of the most important things is trusting that you are worthy.
+Many disabled people struggle with self-worth, and I still struggle with it daily.
+I try not to listen to that negative voice.
+Don’t take what it says as fact—just keep going.
+Also, try to find your people.
+In a way, it’s easier than ever to do this thanks to the internet.
+There are countless support groups and networks for people with disabilities all over the world.
+This makes it possible for people to find the right people to connect with, create together, and share ideas.
+And don't be afraid to ask for help to get out of the house.
+I think that’s number one—you need to get out of the house.

-GO: Was there any specific moment when you felt that your career as an audio-visual artist is really taking off?
+GO: Was there a specific moment when you felt that your career as an audio-visual artist was really taking off?

 GO: What makes you happy?

 What makes me happy?
-Creating, expressing, communicating and getting feedback.
-Being around fellow artists and art lovers is what I really thrive on.
-And what makes me unhappy the most, is when I feel what I just described seems to not be possible because of my disability.
+Creating, expressing, communicating, and receiving feedback.
+Being around fellow artists and art lovers is what I truly thrive on.
+What makes me unhappy, however, is when I feel that what I just described isn’t possible because of my disability.
 That does happen.
-Sometimes there would be a festival I would really want to go, but it would be just too hard for me when things are inaccessible.
+Sometimes there’s a festival I really want to attend, but it becomes too difficult when things are inaccessible.

 You may also like